Cordyceps Sinensis vs Militaris: What’s the Best Cordyceps Supplement?

 Why Cordyceps Sinensis Is NOT in Your Cordyceps Supplement

-It’s true, wild Cordyceps sinensis (shown below) is not in 99.9% of Cordyceps supplements because of its exceptionally high price tag.
+It’s true, wild Cordyceps sinensis (shown below) is not in 99.9% of Cordyceps herbal supplements because of its exceptionally high price tag.
 In fact, wild Cordyceps sinensis costs over $20,000 per kilogram, making it the most expensive mushroom in the world.
 It is almost exclusively sold in Asia and rarely makes it into the North American market.

 The high price tag of Cordyceps sinensis mushrooms (including the caterpillar) is in part due to the fact that for many years, Chinese scientists have been unable to cultivate this mushroom.
 This has fueled increased demand on a set supply of wild Cordyceps sinensis.
-Recently Chinese scientists figured out how to cultivate this mushroom, but it is not at a production scale yet to make an impact on wild Cordyceps sinensis prices and cultivators want to cash in on the high price tag of the wild version.
+Recently, Chinese scientists figured out how to cultivate this mushroom, but it is not at a production scale yet to make an impact on wild Cordyceps sinensis prices and cultivators want to cash in on the high price tag of the wild version.

 Cordyceps Sinensis Himalayan gold